Find high quality parts at an affordable price HERE!

 Solution:

-You will need to take the vehicle onto an open road and drive at above 2500rpm for about 10-20 minutes to allow the DPF to get hot enough and burn off the unwanted particles.
-This should turn off the warning light on the dashboard and clear the DPF at the same time.
+You will need to take the vehicle onto an open road and drive at above 2500rpm for about 10-20 minutes to allow the DPF to heat up sufficiently and burn off the unwanted particles.
+This should turn off the warning light on the dashboard and clear the DPF simultaneously.

 Difficulty level